Systems Architect · Organizational Builder · Associate Director

 Specialist & Coordinator level · Entered as temp

-I was promoted from temp to Administrative Assistant to Public Relations Specialist inside Toyota Motor Europe’s multinational corporate communications division, working at a scope that routinely extended beyond the role title.
-I was the primary point of contact for all corporate photo shoots, managed interview requests from the press, and ran executive corporate press events at the major motor shows in Paris, Geneva, and Frankfurt — coordinating press and corporate schedules in real time across live event floors.
-I prepared executive briefings, and was designated for a third promotion to Media Specialist before I left for Washington, DC.
+Promoted from temp to Administrative Assistant to Public Relations Specialist inside Toyota Motor Europe’s multinational corporate communications division — at a scope that routinely extended beyond the role title.
+Primary point of contact for all corporate photo shoots.
+Ran executive corporate press events at the major motor shows in Paris, Geneva, and Frankfurt.
+Designated for a third promotion to Media Specialist before leaving for Washington, DC.

-I was among very few, if not the only, person of African descent in the organization at that level.
-The organization saw me anyway — promoted me, trusted me with the work that mattered.
-I learned then that it was possible, that an institution at this scale could see people like me.
+I was among very few — if not the only — person of African descent in the organization at that level.
+The organization saw me anyway.
 That knowledge has shaped every room I've entered since.

 Brussels, Belgium